harans87/Bridge-To-Kubernetes/tests/manual/BridgeToKubernetes.md

 ## <b id="bridge-vscode">Bridge to Kubernetes</b>
 **Connect a service**
-1. Open `mindaro/samples/BikeSharingApp/Bikes` from the Bike Sharing sample application in Visual Studio Code.
+1. Open `mindaro/samples/todo-app` from the Bike Sharing sample application in Visual Studio Code.
-2. Open the Azure Kubernetes Service extension and select the _bikeapp_ namespace in the _MyAKS_ cluster.
+2. Open the Azure Kubernetes Service extension and select the _todo-app_ namespace in the _MyAKS_ cluster.
 3. Open the terminal and use the `npm install` command to install the application.
 4. Select the _Debug_ icon on the left and select _Bridge to Kubernetes_ at the top.
 5. Click on the start button next to _Bridge to Kubernetes_.
-    * Select the service _bikes_.
+    * Select the service _stats-api_.
-    * Enter the port _3000_.
+    * Enter the port _3001_.
-    * Select launch task _Launch via NPM_.
+    * Select launch task _Launch via Dev..._.
     * Select _No_ when asked if you want to be isolated from other developers.
 6. When prompted to allow the Endpoint Manager to run as root, say yes.
     * Confirm this works on BOTH Windows 10 and MacOS.

 **Debug a service**
-1. Open `server.js` and set a breakpoint at line 233.
+1. Open `server.js` inside stats-api folder and set a breakpoint at line 37.
 2. Navigate to the sample application by opening the public URL.
-3. Select Aurelia Briggs (customer) as the user, then select a bike to rent.
-Notice the image for the bike does not load.
+3. Click the stats link.
-4. Return to Visual Studio Code and observe the breakpoint at line 233 has been hit.
+4. Return to Visual Studio Code and observe the breakpoint at line 37 has been hit.
 Hit _F5_ to resume the service.
-5. Return to your browser and verify you see a placeholder image for the bike.
+5. Return to your browser and verify you see stats page finished loading.
-6. Remove the breakpoint at line 233 in `server.js`.
+6. Remove the breakpoint at line 37 in `server.js`.

 **Update application**
-1. Go to `server.js` to remove lines 234 and 235.
+**Update application**
+1. Right before line 37 enter below line:
     ```
-    // Hard code image url *FIX ME*
-    theBike.imageUrl = "/static/logo.svg";
+    created = 20;
     ```
-2. Update these lines to look like this.
-    ```
-    var theBike = result;
-    theBike.id = theBike._id;
-    delete theBike._id;
-    ```
-3. Save your changes and click _Run_ then _Restart Debugging_.
+2. Save your changes and click _Run_ then _Restart Debugging_.
-4. After you are reconnected, refresh your browser and verify that you no longer see a placeholder image for the bike.
+4. After you are reconnected, verify the updated created count shows up when you refresh stats page.

 **Automatically disconnect and restore**
 1. Click _Run_ then _Stop Debugging_ to stop the debugger.
-2. Return to the browser and refresh the bike rental page.
-Verify that your local change is gone and you see a placeholder image for the bike.
+2. Return to the browser and refresh the stats page.
+Verify that your local change is gone and you see regular result for created count.

 **Reconnect and manually disconnect the service**
 1. Open the settings for the _Bridge to Kubernetes_ extension and deselect _Disconnect your Debugging_ to STOP automatically disconnecting the service in the future.
-2. Click on the start button next to _Launch via NPM with Kubernetes (Preview)_.
-Verify you are NOT prompted for service name, port, or launch task.
+2. Click on the start button next to _Launch via Dev with Kubernetes..._ Verify you are NOT prompted for service name, port, or launch task.
 3. When prompted to allow Endpoint Manager to run as root, say yes.
     * Confirm this works on BOTH Windows 10 and MacOS.
 4. Click _Run_.
-Refresh the bike rental page and verify that your local change worked and you no longer see a placeholder image for the bike.
+Refresh the stats page and verify that your local change of 20 shows up under created.
 5. Click _Stop Debugging_.
 Refresh the bike rental page and verify that you see a Bad Gateway error on the bike rental page.
 6. Click on the _Kubernetes_ icon in the bottom bar, and select _Disconnect your service_.
-Refresh the bike rental page and verify that you see the placeholder image for the bike.
+Refresh the bike rental page and verify that you see regular (not overriden) value.

 ## <b id="bridge-routing-vscode">Bridge to Kubernetes with Routing</b>
 **Connect a service**
-1. Open `mindaro/samples/BikeSharingApp/Bikes` from the Bike Sharing sample application in Visual Studio Code.
+1. Open `mindaro/samples/todo-app/stats-api` from the Todo-App sample application in Visual Studio Code.
-2. Open the Azure Kubernetes Service extension and select the _bikeapp_ namespace in the _MyAKS_ cluster.
+2. Open the Azure Kubernetes Service extension and select the _todo-app_ namespace in the _MyAKS_ cluster.
 3. Open the terminal and use the `npm install` command to install the application.
 4. Select the _Debug_ icon on the left and select _Bridge to Kubernetes_ at the top.
 5. Click on the start button next to _Bridge to Kubernetes_.
-    * Select the service _bikes_.
+    * Select the service _stats-api_.
-    * Enter the port _3000_.
+    * Enter the port _3001_.
-    * Select launch task _Launch via NPM_.
+    * Select launch task _Launch via Dev_.
     * Select _Yes_ when asked if you want to be isolated from other developers.
 6. When prompted to allow the Endpoint Manager to run as root, say yes.
     * Confirm this works on BOTH Windows 10 and MacOS.
-7. Click the _Kubernetes_ icon on the orange bar at the bottom.
-Confirm that four ingresses are listed:
-    * bikesharingweb
-    * bikesharingweb isolated on \<routing-header\>
-    * gateway
-    * gateway isolated on \<routing-header\>

 **Debug a service**
-1. Open `server.js` and set a breakpoint at line 233.
+1. Open `server.js` in stats-api folder set a breakpoint at line 37.
-2. Navigate to the sample application by opening the public URL for ingress _bikesharingweb-\<routing-header\>_.
+2. Navigate to the sample application (http://(your prefix).EXTERNALIP.nip.io)
-3. Select Aurelia Briggs (customer) as the user, then select a bike to rent.
-Notice the image for the bike does not load.
+3. Click stats link.
-4. Return to Visual Studio Code and observe the breakpoint at line 233 has been hit.
+4. Notice that your Visual Studio Code breakpoint at line 37 has been hit.
 Hit _F5_ to resume the service.
-5. Return to your browser and verify you see a placeholder image for the bike.
+5. Return to your browser and verify page loaded.
-6. Remove the breakpoint at line 233 in `server.js`.
+6. Remove the breakpoint at line 37 in `server.js`.

 **Update application**
-1. Go to `server.js` to remove lines 234 and 235.
+1. Right before line 37 enter below line:
     ```
-    // Hard code image url *FIX ME*
-    theBike.imageUrl = "/static/logo.svg";
+    created = 20;
     ```
-2. Update these lines to look like this.
-    ```
-    var theBike = result;
-    theBike.id = theBike._id;
-    delete theBike._id;
-    ```
-3. Save your changes and click _Run_ then _Restart Debugging_.
+2. Save your changes and click _Run_ then _Restart Debugging_.
-4. After you are reconnected, refresh your browser and verify that you no longer see a placeholder image for the bike.
+4. After you are reconnected, verify the updated created count shows up when you refresh stats page.
-5. Open the public URL for the _bikesharingweb_ non-isolated ingress.
-6. Select Aurelia Briggs (customer) as the user, then select a bike to rent.
-Verify that you still see a placeholder image.

 **Automatically disconnect and restore**
 1. Click _Run_ then _Stop Debugging_ to stop the debugger.
-2. Return to the browser and refresh the bike rental page.
-Verify that your local change is gone and you see a placeholder image for the bike.
+2. Return to the browser and refresh the page.
+Verify that your local change is gone and you see a regular created count.

 ## <b id="custom-vscode">KubernetesLocalProcessConfig.yaml</b>
 **Customize environment with KubernetesLocalProcessConfig.yaml**